spotfiresoftware/tibco-streaming-community/components/sb-profile-analysis/README.md

 To run in studio, navigate to com.sb_profileanalysis.ProfilePerf.sbapp and right click on that application, then Run as -> Eventflow Fragment.
 Once the application is started go to the SB Test/Debug perspective and select the Manual input tab.
 Select the 'filename' input and type the fully qualified path name to the profile data file.
+There is a sample profile data file at src/main/resources/helloliveview.prof.gz.

 The included deploy project can be used to build a application zip.
 You will need to rename the src/main/configurations/EventFlowDeploy.conf-hide to EventFlowDeploy.conf to identify what application to run.
 See StreamBase documentation for the